mlundela/Yatzy-Arena/README.md

 ### API

+[JSON](https://en.wikipedia.org/wiki/JSON) is used as the message format.

-When connection is established between a bot and the server, the bot waits for messages from the server on the given format:
+When connection is established between a bot and the server, the server expects the bot to send a `login` command:

+    {
+        'key': 'LOGIN',
+        'secret': '<YOUR_SECRET_HERE>'
+    }

+Then the bot waits for messages from the server on the given format:

     {
         'key': 'STANDING',